bashen1/react-native-mwechat/docs/build-setup-ios.md

 - [x] `libc++`
 - [x] `libz`

 Add "URL Schema" as your app id for "URL type" in Targets > info, See the following screenshot for the view on your XCode:

 ![Set URL Schema in XCode](./../image/url-types.png)

-Cannot go back to APP from WeChat without configuration.
 如果不配置，就无法从微信重新回到APP。
 </br>
 </br>
 On iOS 9+, add `wechat` and `weixin` into `LSApplicationQueriesSchemes` in `Targets` > `info` > `Custom iOS Target Properties`.
 Or edit `Info.plist` then add:

 ```xml
 <key>LSApplicationQueriesSchemes</key>